kubernetes/enhancements/keps/sig-apps/3715-elastic-indexed-job/README.md

 and districuted ML training.
 Examples of frameworks include Horovod with MPI, Spark and Ray.

 This workload can be modeled as two `Indexed` Jobs, one for the manager and one for the workers.
-A headless service is created to set up stable hostnames for the worker pods .
+A headless service is created to set up stable hostnames for the worker pods.
 The workers job is scaled up/down by updating `spec.completions` and `spec.parallelism` in tandem.

 The success semantics of these workloads are tied to the manager, not the workers.
 However, in